Dear Friends of Glen,

 A Mediterranean cruise from Rome to the island of Corsica and then on to Nice.

 A Mekong cruise from Saigon and on to Siem Reap and Angkor Wat.

-Just fill in your email below, and Jan and Bill will get back to you in a day or three with the details.
+Just fill in your email below, and you’ll instantly receive all of the details.
 Why?
 This is a very small group and we are looking for good-hearted adventurers.
 If you’re too nervous to leave me your email, you may not be ready for this level of exotic travel, and that’s OK.
 For the rest of you, we’ll get right back with the info.
 No spam, no junk mail, no phone calls.
 See you on the road.

 When you stop to consider the steps, previous bike tours waste an hour of precious vacation time with each change of hotels.
 That’s how long it takes to find the hotel, figure out where to park and lock your bike, stand in line to check-in, find your stuff, schlepp it to your room, unpack to clean up before dinner, repack the following morning, drag your luggage to the truck or van and then stand in line to check out; all before unlocking your bike and pedaling to the next hotel.
 On a chartered cruise ship you unpack once.
 Instead of living out of suitcases, waiting in front-desk lines, or securing your bike, you simply flash your scan-card as you walk your bike across the gangway.

 When participants don’t need to adjust to a new mattress, pillow and thermostat each evening, they sleep better.
 The spacious staterooms on Santana’s charters are soundproofed, individually air-conditioned and furnished with luxurious twin or king-width bedding.
 Private bath with shelves, cabinet and hair dryer?
 Of course.